Welcome to today's edition of the Rush 24-7 podcast.

 We're just going to throw out identity theft.

-And then earn and pay social security benefits, and we find out you did that.
+If they go steal somebody's identity and their social security number and go get a job and then earn and pay social security benefits, and we find out you did that, no problem.

-You're still gonna get your Social Security benefits after you've paid your Social Security taxes.
+You're still going to get your social security benefits after you've paid your social security taxes.

 And you know who led the charge on this?